vijay-shankaranand/tp/docs/UserGuide.md

 Format: `delete_contact INDEX`

 * Deletes the contact at the specified `INDEX`.
+* After the contact is deleted, JobFestGo will automatically return to the home page.
+This is regardless of whether the contact is linked to an event or not.
 * The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​